 Clear & Simple outlines a process for developing publications for people with limited-literacy skills and features proven principles and a discussion of real life issues that individuals developing low-literacy materials face.
 The NIH seeks to update and expand “Clear & Simple” for contemporary use and to include in the publication of a number of important resources and materials.

 Many of these resources are found on this Web site.
 The current version of the document can be accessed online from the NCI Web site.

-Cultural competence benefits consumers, stakeholders, and communities.
-Because a number of elements can influence health communication—including behaviors, language, customs, beliefs, and perspectives—cultural competence is also critical for achieving accuracy in medical research.
-NIH funds and works with researchers nationwide for the development and dissemination of resources designed to enhance cultural competence in health care systems.
+Cultural respect benefits consumers, stakeholders, and communities.
+Because a number of elements can influence health communication—including behaviors, language, customs, beliefs, and perspectives—cultural respect is also critical for achieving accuracy in medical research.
+NIH funds and works with researchers nationwide for the development and dissemination of resources designed to enhance cultural respect in health care systems.